 Mytholgically ‘Makar Sankranti‘ is a festival dedicated to Lord Surya (Sun).
 It is believed that this day marks the end of winter season and from now onwards days will start getting longer.
 There is also a famous Hindi proverb ‘Til Chatke, Jada Satke’ which hints at the same phenomenon.

-I have also shared a quick video tutorial for these Til ladoos on Youtube ‘Kuch Pak Raha Hai’ channel.
+I have also shared a quick video tutorial for these Til ladoos.
 If you want to get the idea about the consistency of ladoo mixture or how to bind ladoos then do check it out.

-Hope you would like this easy delicious soft Til Ladoo recipe!!
+Hope you would like this easy delicious soft til ladoo recipe.
+More laddu recipes:

 - Elaichi Powder (Cardamom)- 1/2 tsp